mighty-gerbils/gerbil/doc/guide/package-manager.md

 # The Gerbil Package Manager

-Gerbil comes with a command line package manager, gxpkg, which allows you to install and manage packages distributed through github, gitlab, or bitbucket.
+Gerbil comes with a command line package manager, invoked with `gerbil pkg` or just `gxpkg`.

+The package manager allows you to install and manage packages distributed through github, gitlab, or bitbucket.

 ::: tip usage
 ```